 ON THIS PAGE: You will find out more about the factors that increase the chance of developing T-cell leukemia.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

-In general, leukemia can be caused by a genetic mutation or change that is passed from generation to generation within a family or environmental factors, such as smoking or exposure to chemicals or radiation.
+In general, leukemia occasionally can be caused by a genetic mutation or change.
+These may be genetic mutations passed from generation to generation within a family or from environmental factors, such as smoking or exposure to chemicals or radiation.
 However, most often the cause of leukemia is not known.

 The following risk factor can increase a person’s chance of developing T-cell leukemia: